Sundaram holds a Master's degree in Economics and has worked in marketing, search engine indexing, banking, and research analysis.

 MPc = marginal product of capital

 MPX = marginal product of n (‘X’ refers to any other factor of production)

 PX = price of X

-According to the principle of marginal utility, when a producer employs all factors of production as per the condition mentioned above, he or she is able to attain maximum output with least cost.
+According to the principle of marginal utility, when a producer employs all factors of production as per the condition mentioned above, he or she is able to attain maximum output with the least cost.

 In distribution, what we are looking at is how the rewards (wages) are distributed among various factors of production.
-From demand curve from marginal utility curve, we learned that the price of a commodity is equal to its marginal utility (click here for an explanation).
+From the demand curve from the marginal utility curve, we learned that the price of a commodity is equal to its marginal utility (click here for an explanation).
 Likewise, the reward is equal to the marginal product of a factor of production.

 As stated earlier, the aim of a consumer is to attain maximum satisfaction from his or her limited resources.
 Here, the consumer faces a unique problem of multiple choices.
 The question now is how the consumer is able to achieve maximum satisfaction with limited resources and multiple choices.
 In order to achieve maximum satisfaction, a rational consumer arranges expenditures in such a way that

 When a consumer arranges expenditure in this way, they get maximum satisfaction.